Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 - Time to first meeting drops by 60% with a structured shadowing and role-play programme

 The maths is straightforward.
-If you can reduce ramp time from 4.5 months to 2.5 months, you gain two additional months of full productivity from every rep you hire.
-For a team of ten reps, that is twenty rep-months of incremental production per year.
-At an average of 100,000 USD in pipeline per rep-month, that is 2 million USD in additional pipeline — from the same headcount.
+Cut ramp from 4.5 months to 2.5 months and you gain two extra months of full productivity per rep. For a team of ten, that is twenty rep-months a year — at 100,000 USD pipeline per rep-month, 2 million USD in additional pipeline from the same headcount.

 Good onboarding is not an HR exercise.
 It is a revenue lever.